To Make Sure Everything Works in Times of Crisis

 On the hook: The new MWM TCG 2020 V12 engine will be transported by crane to its future location on the factory premises on Moislinger Allee.
 (Photo: Stadtwerke Lübeck GmbH, Germany)

 The heat-controlled cogeneration power plant supplies heat energy and power for Dräger and heat energy for various service providers on the premises.
 All of the generated heat is used for heating the workplaces in the factory halls and offices, and almost all of the 1 MW of power (per hour) that will henceforth be produced will be used locally and will not be fed into the local power grid.
 "In this way, we are able to cut Dräger's power costs, as self-generated power is not subject to additional levies", explains Björn Verwold, account manager at Stadtwerke Lübeck.

 Modern Engine for More Performance

 The long-standing cooperation for reliable power and heat supply thanks to MWM will also continue with the Stadtwerke Lübeck.
 In June 2020, the new MWM gas engine—which boasts best-in-class electrical and thermal efficiency—will go live and continue to ensure hassle-free power and heat supply at Dräger.

 The new MWM engine at Dräger will produce around 1 MW of electricity per hour.
-(Photo: Stadtwerke Lübeck/Deutschland)
+(Photo: Stadtwerke Lübeck GmbH, Germany)